gorbit99/codewindow.nvim/README.md

   minimap_width = 20, -- The width of the text part of the minimap
-  use_lsp = true, -- Use the builtin LSP to show errors and warnings use_treesitter = true, -- Use nvim-treesitter to highlight the code width_multiplier = 4, -- How many characters one dot represents
-  z_index = 1, -- The z-index the floating window will be on
-  show_cursor = true, -- Show the cursor position in the minimap
+  use_lsp = true, -- Use the builtin LSP to show errors and warnings use_treesitter = true, -- Use nvim-treesitter to highlight the code use_git = true, -- Show small dots to indicate git additions and deletions width_multiplier = 4, -- How many characters one dot represents z_index = 1, -- The z-index the floating window will be on show_cursor = true, -- Show the cursor position in the minimap